Scaranman/Portfolio-Site/content/en/project/VCG/index.md

 ---
 title: Vendor-Client Gateway Redesign
-summary: A redesign of the Vendor-Client Gateway module of Cobblestone Software's Constract Insights
+summary: A redesign of the Vendor-Client Gateway module of Cobblestone Software's Contract Insights

 tags:
 # - Deep Learning